dphiffer/smalldata/docs/bylaws.md

 Section 5.
 Resignation.
 Any Officer may resign from office at any time.
 Resignation shall be made in writing and delivered to the Board.

 Section 6.
 Operations.
 The Board and Membership recognize that the operation of the Corporation may require additional committees or staff.
 The Board shall facilitate the formation and oversight of standing and special committees, in order to ensure the appropriate means to carry out the Purpose of the Corporation.
-The operational positions shall follow terms set by the Membership and the Board, in accordance with any official Bushwick Food Coop policies and procedures.
+The operational positions shall follow terms set by the Membership and the Board, in accordance with any official Small Data Coop policies and procedures.

 ## ARTICLE VI FISCAL YEAR